 We have visited on many occasions, both in summer and winter and each time we stop in front of the beauty and might of this place.

-The cliffs of Moher rightly appear on the itineraries of all travellers to Ireland: visitors flock here from all over the world and the massive car park announcing the entrance to the site bears witness of the popularity of this place.
+The cliffs of Moher rightly appear on the itineraries of all travellers to Ireland and the are one of the most famous Irish landmarks of all: visitors flock here from all over the world and the massive car park announcing the entrance to the site bears witness of the popularity of this place.

 However, you shouldn’t let the fear of crowds stop you from visiting.